Roy Moore Wins Alabama GOP Senate Primary, A Blow To Trump And McConnell

 "They think you're a pack of morons," Bannon continued, belittling McConnell and other GOP leaders.
 "They think you're nothing but rubes."

-Vice President Pence also traveled to Alabama on Monday night to try to rally support for Strange.
-The Friday before, Trump went to Huntsville, where he pitched Strange as the most electable general election candidate.
+Trump went to Huntsville the previous Friday, where he pitched Strange as the most electable general election candidate.

 "If [Luther] wins, that race is over," Trump said.
 "If somebody else wins, I will tell you, that's gonna be a very tough race."

-But Trump also alluded to the fact that many of his supporters beyond just Bannon were with Moore, including 2008 vice presidential nominee Sarah Palin, former White House national security aide Sebastian Gorka, Fox News Channel's Sean Hannity, conservative radio host Laura Ingraham and others.
+But Trump also alluded to the fact that many of his own supporters beyond just Bannon were with Moore, including 2008 vice presidential nominee Sarah Palin, former White House national security aide Sebastian Gorka, Fox News Channel's Sean Hannity, conservative radio host Laura Ingraham and others.

 At one point, the president even admitted, "I might have made a mistake," and said that if Moore won, "I'm going to be here campaigning like hell for him" in the general election.